Cohort-3-Firearm-Detection/Firearm-Detection/send-email-alert/README.md

 # Firearm-Detection-

-Suggested to make a virtual environment and pip install Flask and Flask-Mail
+In your virtual environment make sure you have Flask and Flask_Mail installed

-You need to add your own email and password to make email send.
+Suggested:
 Run object.py to start and enter a decimal value between 0 and 1.

 flask mail documentation
 https://pythonhosted.org/Flask-Mail/#api